TaslimOwolarafe/full-stack-coding-challenge-backend/README.md

 - Prisma ORM

-- SQLite (for simplicity and portability)
+- PostgreSQL

 - TypeScript

 ### Setup & Running the Application

-Note: SQLite was used for this submission for easy local setup.
+Note: SQLite was initially used for this submission for easy local setup.
+I have edited the prisma setuo to use posgresql to match requirements.

 ## Installation & Running